palto42/Docker_Ansible_lab_Setup/README.md

 ### Lab Setup

-This lab setup has 4 node where one node will act as controller and three nodes will act as managed nodes.
+This lab setup has 4 nodes where one node will act as controller and three nodes will act as managed nodes.

 | NODE TYPE | IMAGE | IMAGE NAME| CONTAINER NAME | NETWORK |
 |:-----:|:-----:|:----:|:-----:|:----:|